WWitman/swagger-node-slack/README-blog2.md

 [Slack](https://slack.com/) is a messaging app for team communication.
 A nice thing about Slack is that you can easily [integrate external services](https://slack.com/integrations) to provide extra features.
 For example, out-of-the-box integrations are available for services like GitHub, Google Drive, Heroku, Jira, and many others.

 The [swagger](https://www.npmjs.com/package/swagger) NPM module provides tools for designing and building Swagger-compliant APIs entirely in Node.js.
+You can build and test `swagger` projects locally, or deploy them to any Cloud platform that supports Node.js.

 In this blog, we'll show how easy it is to integrate a `swagger` API with Slack.

 ## About the `swagger` API

-We built a `swagger` API implementation that provides a simple back-end feature, and we'll integrate that feature with Slack.
+In this blog, we'll show you how to integrate a simple `swagger` API with Slack.
 The API fetches a stock quote and posts it directly into a Slack team conversation.
 Yes, it's amazing!

-To use this API in Slack, we'll create what Slack calls an "Incoming WebHook" integration.
+We'll create what Slack calls an "Incoming WebHook" integration.
 This type of Slack integration lets you post data from an external source/service into Slack.

 We'll call the back-end API it like this...